josefs/meta-paper/paper.md

 # Discussion

+This paper presents a methodology for using embedded domain specific langauges to implement high performance Haskell programs.
+It comes with a complete example which shows the viablity of the approach.

 ## Summary

-Pros
+Out methodology has some pros and cons which we have mentioned thoughout the paper.
+Here is a concise summary of the different aspects of using the embedded langauge approach.

+Advantages:

-* More natural code
+* More natural programming model.

+  Since the embedded language can be given a semantics which matches the particular implementation

 * Performance guarantees

+  When using a restricted language, the problem of optimizing it becomes much simpler, to the point where it is possible to give strong performance guarantees.

 * Inlining and fusion for free

 * Domain specific optimizations

+  Even though we generate Haskell code and make use of the optimizations provided by GHC and whichever backend it uses, it is possible to write domain specific optimizations

 * Value level programming instead of type level programming

-Cons
+  As seen in section \ref{sec:shape}, the implementation can become simpler by moving type level computations to the value level.
+This helps to simplify types in the API and makes the library easier to use and comprehend.

+Drawbacks:

-* Having to implement an embedded language requires extra code
+* Having to implement an embedded language requires an upfront investment in defining the language and its compilation.

 * Some types become a little more awkward.
-For instance one has to write `Expr Int` instead of `Int`.
+For instance, one has to write `Expr Int` instead of `Int`.

+Weighing the advantages and drawbacks against each other our conclusion is clear.
+Using the embedded language approach is a net win in the long term for writing high performance application in Haskell.

 ## Future work